. .

 [Photo] Winner of the EAB Industry Amina Bassit together with Chairman of the Award Committee Prof. Patrizio Campisi and Chairperson of the European Association for Biometrics Frøy Løvåsdal.
 Winner of the EAB Industry Amina Bassit together with Chairman of the Award Committee Prof. Patrizio Campisi and Chairperson of the European Association for Biometrics Frøy Løvåsdal.

-The selection of the EAB awards has been made on the basis of the academic and scientific quality of the submitted works as well as on the quality of their presentations.
-A separate selection was made during the final presentation in order to appoint the winners of the Industry and Max Snijder Awards.
-Criteria for the Industry Award are next to the scientific level the novelty, impact, applicability and other business aspects.
-The Max Snijder Award is granted to a researcher, who expressed through his work a wider perspective to get a broader picture on biometric applications.
+The selection of the Research Award is made on the basis of academic and scientific quality of the submitted works as well as the quality of the presentations.
+A separate selection is made during the final presentation to appoint the winners of the Industry and Max Snijder Awards.
+Next to its scientific quality, the criteria for the Industry Award considers the novelty, impact, applicability and other business aspects of the submitted works.

-The EAB Biometrics Awards are granted annually to individuals who make a significant contribution to the field of biometrics research in Europe.
-The intention of the awards is to stimulate and promote innovation and research in the field of Identity and Biometrics in Europe.
+The European Biometrics Awards are granted annually to individuals who make a significant contribution to the field of biometrics research in Europe.
+Their goal is to stimulate and promote innovation and research in the field of Identity and Biometrics in Europe.

-EAB members can find summaries of the theses of the winners in the Hall of Fame.
+EAB members can find the summaries of the theses of the winners in the Hall of Fame.

-The call for submissions for the European Biometrics Max Snijder, Research, and Industry Awards 2025 is available at eab.org/award
+The call for submissions for the European Biometrics Max Snijder, Research, and Industry Awards 2025 has been published and is available at eab.org/award.